guaix-ucm/megaradrp/doc/auxiliary.rst

 position for each disperser element (VPH).
 The focus position is independent of the instrument mode in use (TBC; see next paragraph).

-As said above, the three pseudo-slits (LCB, SCB and MOS) have to be at the same exact place at the spectrograph entrance to yield the same focus position.
+As said above, the two pseudo-slits (LCB and MOS) have to be at the same exact place at the spectrograph entrance to yield the same focus position.
 If this is not the case MEGARA can correct from this effect by focusing with a fixed offset for all the VPHs.
 This value has to be added to the nominal